pragma-org/board/proposals/PIP002-Releases.md

 Other notices must be included if required by the license of packages included in the release.
 No other information is allowed in the `NOTICE` file.

-## Release distribution

-Once a release is approved, all artifacts must be uploaded to the one canonical PRAGMA distribution channel: downloads.pragma.io.

-Every project has its directory on the server.
-A maintainer committee is responsible for this directory.
-All releases must be signed.

-The release channel should only contain the latest release of a project.
-The project can do so if there are good reasons to keep older releases.

-## Release archival

-If releases are removed from the distribution channel, they must be archived in the archive server: archive.pragma.io

-The same rules apply to the usual release distribution.

-Archived packages must never be deleted.

 ## Policy administration